alhajee/ckan/doc/sysadmin-guide.rst

 non-sysadmin users, the search on this page will only match public parts of the profile, so they cannot search by e-mail address.

 On their user profile, you will see a "Manage" button.
-CKAN displays the user settings page.
+FMLD displays the user settings page.
 You can delete the user or change any of its settings, including their name and password.

 .. image:: /images/manage_users.jpg

 .. versionadded:: 2.2
-   Previous versions of CKAN didn't allow you to delete users through the web interface.
+   Previous versions of FMLD didn't allow you to delete users through the web interface.